-The candidate SNP-TF pairs from motif analysis were further filtered based on the correlation structure between each candidate TF and its eQTL target gene.
-A list of human TFs was obtained from AnimalTFDB (39); and, only the expressed TFs $(\overline{RPKM} \geq 1 \text{ among ER+ breast cancer patients})$ overlapping with the candidates from motif analysis were further considered and divided into three groups: candidate activators (Pearson correlation coefficient $r \geq r{+2\sigma}$ ), candidate repressors ( $r \leq r{-2\sigma}$ ), and uncorrelated TFs ( $r{-2\sigma} < r < r{+2\sigma}$ ), where the thresholds $r{-2\sigma}$ and $r{+2\sigma}$ were chosen based on the distribution of correlation coefficients between random pairs of TF and non-TF genes ( $r{-2\sigma} = -0.337$ ; $r{+2\sigma} = 0.409$ ; Supplementary Methods).
-We then narrowed the list of candidate TFs based on four models shown in

-Supplementary Fig. 2.
-In this paper, we focused on an example of enhancer-activating risk allele.
-In this case where the target gene expression was positively correlated with the number of GWAS risk allele, we selected TFs passing the following filters as candidate activators: 1) the risk allele of the candidate enhancer SNP significantly increased the motif score of the TF; 2) the TF expression level was positively correlated ( $r \ge r{+2\sigma}$ ) with the target gene expression level among patients having two copies of the risk allele; 3) the TF-target gene expression correlation in patients carrying two copies of the risk allele (two copies of the motif) was stronger than that in patients carrying no risk allele (no motif).
+The candidate SNP-TF pairs from motif analysis were further filtered on the basis of the correlation structure between each candidate TF and its eQTL target gene.
+A list of human TFs was obtained from AnimalTFDB (39), and only the expressed TFs ( $\overline{RPKM} \ge 1$ among ER+ breast cancer patients) overlapping with the candidates from motif analysis were further considered and divided into three groups: candidate activators (Pearson correlation coefficient $r \ge r{+2\sigma}$ ), candidate repressors ( $r \le r{-2\sigma}$ ), and uncorrelated TFs ( $r{-2\sigma} < r < r{+2\sigma}$ ), where the thresholds $r{-2\sigma}$ and $r{+2\sigma}$ were chosen based on the distribution of correlation coefficients between random pairs of TF and non-TF genes $(r{-2\sigma} = -0.337; r{+2\sigma} = 0.409;$ Supplementary Methods).
+We then narrowed the list of candidate TFs based on four models shown in Supplementary Fig. S2.
+In this article, we focused on an example of enhancer-activating risk allele.
+In this case, where the target gene expression was positively correlated with the number of GWAS risk allele, we selected TFs passing the following filters as candidate activators: (i) the risk allele of the candidate enhancer SNP significantly increased the motif score of the TF; (ii) the TF expression level was positively correlated ( $r \ge r{+2\sigma}$ ) with the target gene expression level among patients having two copies of the risk allele; (iii) the TF-target gene expression correlation in patients carrying two copies of the risk allele (two copies of the motif) was stronger than that in patients carrying no risk allele (no motif).

-TF allele-specific binding (ASB)
+TF allele-specific binding

-For TFs with ChIP-seq data available in MCF-7 and T-47D, we tested for ASB by searching for a skew in the read coverage of candidate heterozygous SNPs located within peaks.
+For TFs with ChIP-seq data available in MCF-7 and T-47D, we tested for allele-specific binding (ASB) by searching for a skew in the read coverage of candidate heterozygous SNPs located within peaks.
 The significance of a skew was measured by using the binomial test assuming no bias.
 To determine the genotype status, tag SNP data for MCF-7 and T-47D were obtained from CCLE project (40), and imputation was performed using the same pipeline described above.
-To check that the candidate loci have no deletion or amplification events, which might complicate the ASB analysis, copy number data for the cell lines were obtained from CCLE (40) and ENCODE (24) (GSE40698).
+To check that the candidate loci have no deletion or amplification events, which might complicate the ASB analysis, copy number data for the cell lines were obtained from CCLE (40) and ENCODE (GSE40698; ref.
+24).
 ChIP-seq reads from different replicates were combined and deduplicated.